em-ee/hugo_site/content/page/contact.md

 ## Contact

 You can contact me @anyembutme on twitter.
+If you need a different way to reach me, drop me a DM there.